Trustees enduring friction and hostility. Should they stay or should they go?

 In exercising so delicate a jurisdiction as that of removing trustees, their Lordships do not venture to lay down any general rule beyond the very broad principle above enunciated, that their main guide must be the welfare of the beneficiaries.
 Probably it is not possible to lay down any more definitive rule in the matter so essentially dependent on details often of great nicety…”.

-But at paragraph 389, Lord Blackburn also said:
+But in paragraph 389, Lord Blackburn also said:

 “It is quite true that friction or hostility between trustees and the immediate possessor of the trust is not of itself a reason for the removal of the trustees.
 But where the hostility is grounded on the mode in which the trust has been administered, where it has been caused wholly or partially by substantial overcharges against the trust estate, it is certainly not to be disregarded.”